DallanQ/PathwayInternshipPresentations/README.md

 # PathwayInternshipPresentations
 Presentations for the Pathway Internships

-I will create prentation notebooks outlining what we will cover each week.
+Here are the prentation notebooks outlining what we will cover each week.
-I'll try to create them at least a week ahead of time so people can go over them early if they want.

 * Week 1: Install software, learn bash, get familiar with node and python